-• Campus Security Office at x9900 (on-campus telephone) or (808) 734-9900, or in-person at the Campus Security Office, Ohia Building, Room 104.
+• Campus Safety Office at x9900 (on-campus telephone) or (808) 734-9900, or inperson at the Campus Safety Office, 'Ohi'a Building, Room 104.

-Upon receipt of information from a reliable source and/or upon visual observation of an incident or situation that represents a significant emergency or dangerous situation, Campus Security will immediately contact the Vice-Chancellor for Administrative Services, or designee acting in his/her capacity, to provide information on the incident/situation.
-The Vice-Chancellor for Administrative Services will make a determination or, as necessary, convene the campus Emergency Management Team to discuss and determine the immediate actions steps.
+Upon receipt of information from a reliable source and/or upon visual observation of an incident or situation that represents a significant emergency or dangerous situation, the Campus Safety Manager will immediately contact the Vice-Chancellor for Administrative Services, or designee acting in his/her capacity, to provide information on the incident/situation.
+The Vice-Chancellor for Administrative Services will decide or, as necessary, convene the Campus Emergency Management Team to discuss and determine the immediate actions steps.
 A timely warning will be immediately sent out via UH Alert, if available, or any other method(s) to ensure the campus is informed.
 Messages will continue as new information presents itself or the situation is closed.